Former girlfriend of Vikings' Dalvin Cook files lawsuit alleging physical, emotional abuse

 She attempted to spray the mace at Cook, but he overpowered her and the mace went into her eyes, the lawsuit said.
 She went to shower when she was allegedly assaulted again.

 Then Trimble went into the bedroom, grabbed Cook's gun and called her friend, according to the lawsuit.
-Cook overheard her and threatened her, and beat her with a broomstick.
+Cook overheard her and threatened her, and beat her with a broomstick, the suit claims.

-Neither Trimble nor Cook called police or filed a report about the night.
-The lawsuit includes text messages purportedly from Cook to Trimble saying "I know what I did can be rewind...If you wanna go to the police I'll respect that I'll take my punishment for what I did!"
+Neither Trimble nor Cook called police or filed a report about the night in dispute.
+The lawsuit includes text messages purportedly from Cook to Trimble saying, "I know what I did can't be rewind...If you wanna go to the police I'll respect that I'll take my punishment for what I did!"

 They saw each other off and on afterward until permanently splitting in May.